MAPSuio/UPC-H14/ssnw/problem.md

 clients.
 An important aspect of this communication is to have a well defined protocol in order for messages to be understood correctly by all parties.

-In this task you must be able to transmit two integers to our server using our protocol.
+In this task you must be able to transmit two number to our server using our protocol.
 The server will reply with a key that can vary in length up to the total message size (2<sup>8</sup> bytes).

 Our server (IP `178.62.248.162`) is running at UDP port `3950`.
-Feel free to use this server for testing and for submission.
+However, this server is only for submission.
+For testing, we have another address: (DNS `vor.ifi.uio.no`) @ UDP port `3950`.
+We assume that you hardcore these parameters into your code.
+Double check that you are using the first IP (178...) on submission and the second one (DNS: vor....) for testing.

 ## Protocol
 Both clients and the server should send messages conforming to the following